Zunawe/identicons/README.md

 1. The size of a pixel is determined to be 1/6th (rounded down) the dimensions of the canvas size (which is square).
 2. Each margin is 1/12th the dimensions of the canvas plus the amount truncated from the calculation of the pixel size.
 3. Color is determined by hexadecimal RGB with `hash[13]`, `hash[14]`, and `hash[15]` as values respectively.
-4. From low- to high-order bits, and from left to right and top to bottom, the bit determines whether a pixel in the grid is opaque or transparent.
+4. From low- to high-order bits, and from left to right and top to bottom, the bit determines whether a pixel in the grid is filled or empty.
 This is calculated for the first three pixels of each row and then mirrored to the other side.
 Bit four corresponds to the second row, first pixel.

 ### Circular
 ![Circular Identicon Example](./examples/curvy.png "Curvy")

 This style creates a circular icon with so many partially filled rings.

-1. The innermost ring (the filled circle) has radius `r = (size / ((num_shells * 2) + 1))`.
+1. Each shell is a circle with a radius that is a multiple of the radius `r = (size / ((num_shells * 2) + 1))`.
-2. The nth ring moving outward from the center has radius `n * r` (`n = 0` is the innermost ring).
+2. The nth ring moving outward from the center has inner radius `n * r` and inouterner radius `(n + 1) * r` (`n = 0` is the innermost ring).
 3. Color is determined by hexadecimal RGB with `hash[13]`, `hash[14]`, and `hash[15]` as values respectively.
 4. The innermost ring is a filled circle with radius `r` for every identicon.
 5. Starting from the inside and moving outward, the nth arc is drawn with inner radius `n * r` and outer radius `(n + 1) * r`.
 Calculations are done in polar coordinates.